penndsg/website_source/events/_posts/2017-11-14-kaggle-workshop.md

 big_header: false
 description: 'WUDAC and PDSG are partnering to work through Kaggle datasets and <a href="https://www.datacamp.com/" target="_blank">DataCamp</a> courses in small groups for learners of all levels.'
 ---
 Graduate students studying data science from the Penn Data Science Group will be leading the groups.
 Topics will range from Intro to Python to more intermediate-level analysis.
-All attendees will get free access to <a href="https://www.datacamp.com/" target="_blank">DataCamp</a> courses
+All attendees will get free access to DataCamp courses